nik-neg/DigitalMenu/README.md

 as well as their name.
 A malicious attempt will be redirected to the main page with an alert.
 Bare Node.js server solution with Data Transfer Objects and Validation.

-`Hint`: Next step is refactoring the backend with NestJS, typeORM and PostgreSQL
+`Hint`: Next step is refactoring the backend with NestJS, typeORM and PostgreSQL.
+Further features postponed due to limited time schedule.

 <table>
 <tr><th>Tech Stack</th></tr>